Tom’s Radio Exploits

 I started experimenting with LoRa mesh networks and made some decent contacts when I was up in Edinburgh.
 I’m amazed with the range, I could hit Glasgow very easily using other people’s more powerful antennae thanks to the meshed nature of the network.

-Node Name Node ID Node Location Mesh Technology Node Type Board Type
+Node Name Radio Preset Node Location Mesh Technology Node Type Board Type

-Tom M7XXI 7XXI_d13c Home Base (North-East of Newcastle) Meshtastic v2.6.11 Permenantly installed outdoors; client node Heltec V3.2
+Tom M7XXI Repeater EU/UK (Narrow) 869.618MHz Home Base (North-East of Newcastle) MeshCore Permenantly installed outdoors; Repeater Node Heltec V3.2

 Tagged as: utility-pages radio